 Before taking on any tile cleaning project, knowing what kind of tile is really important.
 Cleaning ceramic tile is different from cleaning vinyl tile as it is from cleaning marble, making knowing the type of tile and the corresponding proper cleaning methods key to success.
-Once you have a plan of attack, start small and often then build towards deeper cleaning methods as needed.
+Once you have a plan, start small and then build toward deeper cleaning methods as needed.

 Routine cleaning of flooring with sweeping and damp mopping can help keep tile floors looking the best and can prolong the life of floors.
-From there, use escalating cleaning methods to deal with what needs cleaned or removed from the floor.
-Spot cleaning follows routine cleaning, followed by wet mopping, deep cleaning and stain or rust removal.
-Of course preventing dirt and stains from touching tile floors in the first place can eliminate the need for cleaning in the first place.
+From there, use escalating cleaning methods to deal with what needs to be cleaned or removed from the floor.
+Spot cleaning follows routine cleaning, followed by wet mopping, deep cleaning, and stain or rust removal.
+Of course, preventing dirt and stains from touching tile floors in the first place can eliminate the need for extensive cleaning.

 Combining half a cup of hydrogen peroxide with one gallon of hot water is perfect for tile floors.
 Since hydrogen peroxide is so mild, it's safe for any type of floor, including tile floors.
 And also there’s no need to rinse.